-Germany's Angela Merkel Says She Won't Seek Re-Election; Will Leave Party Role
+Germany's Angela Merkel Says She Won't Seek Re-Election, Will Leave Party Role

 We’re LIVE as Angela Merkel is set to speak to the media in light of reports that this will be her last term as German chancellor.https://t.co/aqzAkaIrA9— DW News (@dwnews) October 29, 2018

-Political analysts in Germany are wondering whether Merkel might not serve out a full term if she's not leading her own party — a pairing that Merkel herself has previously said is crucial to being an effective chancellor.
+Political analysts in Germany are wondering if Merkel might not serve out a full term if she's not leading her own party — a pairing that Merkel herself has previously said is crucial to being an effective chancellor.

 Merkel, her party and its allies in a governing coalition have been under attack by far-right politicians, who have been able to translate tensions over Germany receiving refugees from Syria, Iraq and other countries into election wins and a growing base of support.

-Speaking of the election results in Hesse, Merkel said they were bitterly disappointing.
-In the past, such losses have sometimes been treated as a regional blip.
+Merkel said the election results in Hesse were bitterly disappointing.
+In the past, such losses sometimes have been treated as a regional blip.
 But in this case, Merkel said, her political allies in Hesse had suffered because of negative fallout from Germany's national political scene.

 The surprise announcement that Merkel would leave her party's leadership but remain in the chancellorship did not satisfy her critics.
 According to Deutsche Welle, as news of Merkel's move spread, Christian Lindner, who leads the center-right Free Democrats (FDP), said, "She's quitting the wrong office."